 More than 70% of these companies are small and mid-sized firms.
 Further, close to 60% of the CROs engaged in this domain, claim to provide services to both pharmaceutical companies and academic institutes.
 Nearly 80% of in silico drug discovery service providers are based in the developed geographies.
 This can be attributed to the relatively high adoption of the in silico approach by players based in Europe and North America.
 On the other hand, there are companies that are using this approach for drug discovery operations, in emerging regions, such as India and China, as well.

 The COVID-19 outbreak has put the whole world under chaos and taken a toll on the pharmaceutical industry and the health sector at large.
 All potential candidates are being investigated to find a breakthrough that would put a chain to the pandemic.
-In such global crisis, computational drug discovery tools may prove to be a viable option to identify lead compounds at the earliest and get the potential leads into trials.
+In such global crisis, computer aided drug discovery market may prove to be a viable option to identify lead compounds at the earliest and get the potential leads into trials.